|

 V. Closed Sessions or Executive Sessions

-551.074 Personnel Matters - To deliberate the appointment, employment, evaluation, reassignment, duties, discipline, or dismissal of a public officer or employee, or to hear a complaint or charge against an officer or employee.
+- 551.074 Personnel Matters - To deliberate the appointment, employment, evaluation, reassignment, duties, disci10pline, or dismissal of a public officer or employee, or to hear a complaint or charge against an officer or employee.

 B. A certified agenda or tape recording shall be kept of all closed sessions except those involving consultations with an attorney.